-Someone will have an ambition to use the project success as another stepping stone on their path to promotion, and will let nothing stand in their way.
+Someone will have the ambition to use the project’s success as another stepping stone on their path to promotion and will let nothing stand in their way.

 Another person may be a little scared that they don’t have enough knowledge going in.

 Someone else will feel very jaded about yet another project that they expect to fail, just like the two projects before.

 Someone may be assigned to their first major project and feel very excited and ready to go into battle.

 And there might also be someone who will see the project itself as a threat to their influence and the size of their department.

 As a business analyst, you will have to deal with all these diverse characters, their strengths and weaknesses, their stubbornness, biases, focuses and phobias.
 Your discovery of the business processes and current state of business and your analysis activities will be shaped by both the rational and irrational sides of your stakeholders.
 The information that is shared or not shared with you, the explanations provided, and the way the stakeholders will present their problems and requirements to you, or interact with each other, will never be completely logical.
 Oh, and by the way, neither you will be always completely logical in processing the information that you receive since you will also have your strengths, weaknesses, biases and phobias, whether you recognize them or not yet.

 So, what’s a business analyst to do?
 How can you possibly succeed in an already complex environment, possibly a new industry or new organization and under tight timelines, when in addition your stakeholders may be driven by their hidden agendas?

 - Just like any other person before you who had to lead and influence people, you will have to listen to them, pay attention to what they say (or not say), ask questions, observe and experiment.